garsua/aiida-gollum/docs/installation.rst

 As a pre-requisite, this will install an appropriate version of the aiida_core python framework.

-.. important:: Next, do not forget to run the following command
+.. important:: Next, do not forget to run the following command to make sure all other plugins are discovered and registered

 ::